Caffeinix/esbuild_ts_template/README.md

 other JavaScript code: ECMAScript modules (also known as ESM) and CommonJS (also known as CJS).
 Browsers natively support ECMAScript modules when your `script` tag has `type="module"`, and TypeScript imports use ECMAScript module syntax as well, but most Node packages are configured to use CommonJS.
-Some package authors publish versions of their packages that use ECMAScript modules instead, but many don't, so without using some kind of bundler you're going to frequently run into npm packages you just can't use.
+Some package authors publish versions of their packages that use ECMAScript modules instead, but many don't, so without using some kind of bundler you're going to frequently run into packages you just can't use.

 The usual advice for how to fix this is to just use a "starter kit" that will configure some vast and unknowable set of bundlers, transpilers, servers, test frameworks, documentation generators, linters, and assorted plugins in ways you will never understand.
 This will invariably work well until you need to do anything at all out of the ordinary, at which point you will be expected to spend weeks reading documentation and tweaking the environment until the whole thing collapses like the house of cards it is and you port your project to another starter kit using a different but equally vast and unknowable set of dependencies, and the cycle starts again.

 As you can probably tell, I got fed up with this.
-So I decided to make my own "starter kit" that has exactly two dependencies: esbuild, which is a straightforward bundler that takes a bunch of code in different files with various imports and combines it together into one file with no imports, and TypeScript, which is TypeScript.
+So I decided to make my own "starter kit" that has exactly two dependencies: esbuild, which is a straightforward bundler that takes a bunch of code in different files with various imports and combines it together into one file with no imports; and TypeScript, which is TypeScript.
 If you already know TypeScript, the only thing it is even conceivably possible you will need to learn to fully understand what's going on here is esbuild, and that's only if you want to do something fancy.
 All the usual things you might want to do, like serve some images alongside your code or bundle JSON or CSS files into your JavaScript file, can be done without any configuration changes.

 **Q: Why aren't you using the TypeScript compiler to compile the code?**